-Device CoC, is defined as the chronological documentation or paper trail that records the sequence of custody, control, transfer, analysis, and disposition of materials, including physical or electronic evidence.
-Maintaining the CoC is essential in order to prevent any type of contamination of seized evidence through improper device and data handling.
+What is Chain of Custody?
+Device Chain of Custody, is defined as the chronological documentation or paper trail that records the sequence of custody, control, transfer, analysis, and disposition of materials, including physical or electronic evidence.
+Maintaining the Chain of Custody is essential in order to prevent any type of contamination of seized evidence through improper device and data handling.

 Essentially, you must document each and every person who came into contact with the evidence and identify how the evidence was handled.
-The best time to establish device CoC is upon initial contact with the device at which you should document as much information as possible, including:
+The best time to establish device Chain of Custody is upon initial contact with the device at which you should document as much information as possible, including:

 - Time and physical location of seizure

 - Device specifications like make, model, and serial number